The Anti Guru

 - the ability to inspire

-- the ability to create meaningful student experience
+- the ability to create a meaningful experience

-- helps to overcome barriers and challenges to learning
+- helping to overcome barriers and challenges to learning

 - has resilience and is adaptable